ashortsleeves/tmlc/wp-content/plugins/gravity-forms-custom-post-types/readme.txt

 === Gravity Forms + Custom Post Types ===
-Contributors: spivurno,bradvin,wpsmith
+Contributors: spivurno,claygriffiths,bradvin,wpsmith
 Donate link: http://gravitywiz.com/
 Tags: form,forms,gravity,gravity form,gravity forms,CPT,custom post types,custom post type,taxonomy,taxonomies
 Requires at least: 3.0.1
-Tested up to: 5.6
+Tested up to: 5.7
 Stable tag: 3.1.16

 Map your Gravity-Forms-generated posts to a custom post type and/or custom taxonomies.

-== Description ==
+= Introduction =

-> This plugin is an add-on for [Gravity Forms](http://gravityforms.com).
+This plugin is an add-on for [Gravity Forms](http://gravityforms.com).
 Make sure you visit [GravityWiz.com](http://gravitywiz.com/blog/) for more **free** Gravity Forms resources.
 And if you're looking to the largest collection of Gravity Forms plugins, check out [Gravity Perks](http://gravityperks.com).

+= Description =

 Gravity Forms allows you to create posts from a form submission using special Post Fields.
 By default, the submitted form will be created as a standard WordPress post.
 This plugin allows you to change the post type of the generated post. **No code required!** This plugin also provides the ability to assign the generated post to a custom taxonomy.

+Need to update posts?
+Learn [how to update posts with Gravity Forms](https://gravitywiz.com/how-to-update-posts-with-gravity-forms/).

 = Features =